Kalderon-Sheikhman/FullStack-APP-with-React-and-Django/README.md

 ## Copyright and License

-Copyright © 2022 Bob's Programming Academy.
  Code released under the MIT license.

+ ###Credit to Bob's Programming Academy and  Meta through Coursera.